-Recently, various studies regarding the prediction of hydrological variables based on stochastic models have been published.
+Recently, various studies regarding the prediction of hydrologic variables based on stochastic models have been published.
 To mention some of them, Koutsoyiannis et al. (2008b) proposed a stochastic model for the prediction of the Nile flow a month ahead.
-On longer time scales, Koutsoyiannis et al. (2007) proposed a stochastic framework to calculate future climatic uncertainties conditional on historical observations, while Tyralis and Koutsoyiannis (2014) solved this problem using a Bayesian framework.
-Engineering hydrologists frequently use stochastic models for the prediction of hydrological variables, whereas the climatologists focus on deterministic models (general circulation models, GCMs) (Koutsoviannis et al. 2008a).
+On larger time scales, Koutsoyiannis et al. (2007) proposed a stochastic framework to calculate future climatic uncertainties conditional on historic observations, while Tyralis and Koutsoyiannis (2014) solved this problem using a Bayesian framework.
+Engineering hydrologists frequently use stochastic models for the prediction of hydrologic variables, whereas the climatologists focus on deterministic models (General Circulation Models, GCMs) (Koutsoyiannis et al. 2008a).
 While it is true that deterministic models incorporate knowledge of the climatic mechanisms expressed through deterministic equations, they are not appropriate to quantify the uncertainty of predictions.
 Consequently, climatologists have recently started reconsidering their approach, introducing stochastic models in climate science (Macilwain 2014), while earlier Schneider (2002) set a debate on how and when to assign probabilities to future projections of the GCMs, simultaneously expressing some concerns about their absence in specific cases.

-Estimating uncertainties of forecasted geophysical variables using information from deterministic models is frequently met in hydrological science and, in particular, in rainfall-runoff modelling (e.g. Montanari and Grossi 2008, Wang et al. 2009, Zhao et al. 2011, Smith et al. 2012, Pokhrel et al. 2013, Zhao et al. 2015a).
-The Bayesian forecasting system (BFS) and its extensions in a series of papers (Krzysztofowicz 1999b, 2001, 2002, Krzysztofowicz and Maranzano 2004) is a primary tool for estimating uncertainties in rainfall-runoff modelling.
-Another interesting tool for quantifying uncertainties is the Bayesian processor of forecasts (BPF) introduced in Krzysztofowicz (1985) and compared with the BFS in Krzysztofowicz (1999a).
+Estimating uncertainties of forecasted geophysical variables using information from deterministic models is frequently met in the hydrological science and in particular in rainfall-runoff modelling (e.g. Montanari and Grossi 2008, Wang et al. 2009, Zhao et al. 2011, Smith et al. 2012, Pokhrel et al. 2013, Zhao et al. 2015a and others).
+The Bayesian Forecasting System (BFS) and its extensions in a series of papers (Krzysztofowicz 1999b, 2001, 2002, Krzysztofowicz and Maranzano 2004) is a primary tool for estimating uncertainties in rainfall-runoff modelling.
+Another interesting tool for quantifying uncertainties is the Bayesian Processor of Forecasts (BPF) introduced in Krzysztofowicz (1985) and compared with the BFS in Krzysztofowicz (1999a).
 The BPF "combines a prior distribution, which describes the natural uncertainty about the realization of a hydrologic process, with a likelihood function, which describes the uncertainty in categorical forecasts of that process, and outputs a posterior distribution of the process, conditional upon the forecasts" (Krzysztofowicz 1985).
-It is mostly used for weather forecasting and, while it is a general algorithm that can be applied to any distribution and dependence pattern of the process, it has been investigated solely for independent or Markov-dependent variables (e.g. Krzysztofowicz 1999a, Krzysztofowicz and Evans 2008, Chen et al. 2013).
-The term "Bayesian" refers to the use of the Bayes theorem; however, the BPF does not use full Bayesian statistics.
+It is mostly used for weather forecasting and while it is a general algorithm, which can be applied to any distribution and dependence pattern of the process, it has been investigated solely for independent or Markov dependent variables (e.g. Krzysztofowicz 1999a, Krzysztofowicz and Evans 2008, Chen et al. 2013).
+The term "Bayesian" refers to the use of the Bayes theorem, however the BPF does not use full Bayesian statistics.
 Consequently, the parameter uncertainty (Montanari and Koutsoyiannis 2012) is not considered in the model.

-A frequent approach for modelling mean annual geophysical time series is the implementation of the Hurst-Kolmogorov stochastic process (HKp) (also known as fractional Gaussian noise, e.g. Koutsoyiannis 2002, 2003, 2006b, Koutsoyiannis and Montanari 2007).
-The investigation of big geophysical datasets has confirmed the HK behaviour of geophysical variables on the annual time scale (Fatichi et al. 2012, Iliopoulou et al. 2016, Markonis and Koutsoyiannis 2016).
+A frequent approach for modelling mean annual geophysical time series is the implementation of the Hurst-Kolmogorov stochastic process (HKp) (also known as Fractional Gaussian Noise, e.g. Koutsoyiannis 2002, 2003, 2006b, Koutsoyiannis and

+Montanari 2007).
+The investigation of big geophysical data sets has confirmed the HK behaviour of geophysical variables in the annual time scale (Fatichi et al. 2012, Iliopoulou et al. 2016, Markonis and Koutsoyiannis 2016).
 The HK process is suitable for modelling the variability observed in geophysical time series, and not only because it can model the HK behaviour.
-Specifically, while it is stationary (for the benefits of using stationary models see Koutsoyiannis and Montanari 2014, Montanari and Koutsoyiannis 2014), it can model higher variations of the observed time series, unlike the Markovian models.
+Specifically, while it is stationary (for the benefits of using stationary models see Koutsoyiannis and Montanari 2014, Montanari and Koutsoyiannis 2014), it can model higher variations of the observed time series unlike the Markovian models.
 Thus, it can model observed trends (Koutsoyiannis 2006a) and it does not underestimate uncertainties of the forecasted variable (Tyralis and Koutsoyiannis 2014).

-1.2 General circulation models
+1.2 General Circulation Models